 Like many others, I have some time invested in listening to the new star of the psychology world: Jordan Peterson.
 If you don’t know the name, he is a clinical psychologist from Canada who has recently exploded onto the world stage mostly because of his stand against political correctness.

 To say that Peterson is brilliant is an understatement.
 I always enjoy listening to people ask him questions.
-It feels like they are just trying to stump him but he always manages to come up with nuanced answers.
+It feels like they are just trying to stump him, but he always manages to come up with nuanced answers.
 His lectures tend to be highly educational as he effortlessly riffs through topics related to psychology, religion, history and politics.
-Intellectualism is rare and I always appreciate it when I hear it.
+Intellectualism is rare, and I always appreciate it when I hear it.

 Let’s talk for a second about what he has to say and where he is coming from.
-Peterson is probably an agnostic though he spends a lot of energy trying to avoid that label or any other label.
-He may not believe in the Bible in a way a Christian does but he does see value in the Bible (and other holy books).
+Peterson is probably an agnostic although he spends a lot of energy trying to avoid that label or any other label.
+He may not believe in the Bible in the way a Christian does but he does see value in the Bible (and other holy books).
 He basically sees such books that have stood the test of time as containing a timeless moral code for life that should taken seriously.
 He believes in the importance of a moral code and speaks strongly on what he believes that moral code should look like.

-I suspect most of my readers find this way of dealing with the Bible unacceptable but it is very popular in moderate to liberal secular circles.
+I suspect most of my readers find this way of dealing with the Bible unacceptable; but it is very popular in moderate to liberal secular circles.
 Even in the more liberal Christian circles, theologians like Peter Enns hold to a variation of that view (in my opinion anyway).

 Now, getting back to Peterson, here is the interesting thing: while churches everywhere are preaching a moral code from the Bible, young people are leaving the church in droves.
 At the same time, Peterson preaches a moral code at least somewhat originating from the Bible and he is selling out venues full of young people who soak up everything he has to say.

 So why is he a phenomenon while the church is flailing?
 It is not like Peterson is an exceptional speaker.
 He isn’t.
 He rambles a lot and is disjointed.
 And while he is an intellectual, his presentation is nothing close to flashy.
 Yet he is enormously influential with young people in a way that essentially no pastor in America can claim.
-I am going to speculate a few reasons for why that is true:
+I am going to speculate on a few reasons for why that is true:

 He says hard things without apology.

 At least until recently, Peterson has seemed to filter his content based only on whether he believes it should be said.
 He is not politically correct.
 Political correctness is often simply the unnatural elevation of the goal of not offending people over telling the truth.
 It exists in different forms within most subcultures (Christianity has its own obnoxious form) and is a cancer and detriment to improvement and growth.
 Peterson is quite open to the idea of offending people with truth.
-Truth is the only valid reason to offend people but it is a valid reason.
+Truth is the only valid reason to offend people, but it is a valid reason.

 Though there are exceptions, his approach is not generally what you see church leaders doing these days.
 They are trying to avoid offense and foster as much inclusiveness as they can.
-I am not saying they are wrong to do that but ironically, it is working against them.
+I am not saying that they are wrong to do that but ironically, it is working against them.
 Peterson gets away with saying hard things to people that pastors want to say but can’t or won’t.

 I will be blunt (Peterson-style blunt).
 Most church leaders can’t be like Peterson because they are too worried about various things, some legitimate and some not so.
-They are legitimately worried about offending people, because in most churches, just a few families leaving can render it financially unviable.
+They are legitimately worried about offending people; because in most churches, just a few families leaving can render it financially unviable.
 However, many of them are also worried about losing influence in their little circle of church leader friends.
 A lot of them are still obsessed with pleasing the college they went to decades before (as if that matters) or getting invited to speak at a conference.
-Typically, church leaders are in a position of weakness both because of the hand they have been dealt but also because many of them are just weak in general.
+Typically, church leaders are in a position of weakness both because of the hand they have been dealt, and also because many of them are just weak in general.

-It is possible that what I just said is not true but I doubt it.
+It is possible that what I just said is not true, but I doubt it.
 I am basing that on my interactions with hundreds of church leaders over the years across all denominations.
 A lot of you reading this are church leaders and while some of you are now mad at me, you know deep down that I am right.
-I may not be talking about you but I am talking about some of your friends.
+I may not be talking about you, but I am talking about some of your friends.
 I do want to say this: I know that Peterson has a huge advantage over church leaders.
 He can craft his image as he has and make it work financially.
 Many of you just can’t be like him for pragmatic reasons.
 I get that and I am not judging.

 He comes across as real, untainted by charges of hypocrisy.

 For any number of reasons, young people have decided that the church is too full of hypocrisy from the top down.
-They see the inappropriate political stances, sex scandals, and abusive leadership, and very frankly, they see church members lie, cheat, and steal on Monday-Saturday when they are not dressed up for church.
+They see the inappropriate political stances, sex scandals, and abusive leadership; and very frankly, they see church members lie, cheat, and steal on Monday-Saturday when they are not dressed up for church.
 They are not impressed and have just decided to get their rules of life from somewhere else.